How Whole-House Humidification Can Keep You More Comfortable

 Humid air makes people feel warmer, which is why in the summer people often opt for air conditioning and dehumidification for their homes.
 For the same reason, people may want to humidify their homes in the winter – to help them feel warmer and for a number of other positive benefits.

-What are some symptoms of overly dry air?
+What are some symptoms of overly dry air in my Long Island home?

 Avoid dry air discomfort,